jackdeterman/Power_Outage_Economic_Analysis/README.md

 To further our understanding of the information, let's examine some visualizations related to our dataset.

 ##### Outages over Time
+The most fundamental unit of our dataset is power outages, and understanding how their frequency has changed over time is a crucial piece of context to have when conducting any form of analysis on this data.
+Below, we see the frequency of power outages in every month in our dataset.
+There is a visible spike in the summer of 2011, when the United States experienced one of the most active hurricane seasons in its history.
+Climaxing with Hurricane Irene in August but containing a total of 19 named storms, this spike in our dataset makes sense.

 <iframe
   src="assets/outages_over_time.html"